Best 3D Printer of 2021

 Why You Should Trust Us?

-We bought all the printers in this review at retail pricing — none were given to us to review.
 Our lead reviewer and tester, David Wise and Austin Palmer, both have extensive expertise that they bring to the table with these products.
 Austin has spent hundreds of hours with the products in this review, extensively testing them and comparing their performance.
 Given the finicky nature of these machines, that means he also has an excessive amount of experience unclogging nozzles and clearing filament jams.
 David comes from a mechanical engineering background with extensive experience in rapid prototyping.
 He has worked with 3D printers and 3D design for close to a decade and has managed various maker spaces and shops, working with a wide variety of different printers.
 He also has designed and prototyped various components with 3D printers for real-world applications, such as on deepwater submersible robots and autonomous underwater gliders.

 Related: How We Tested 3D Printers